Zhitik13/zhitik13/README.md

-### Hi there 👋
+### Hello ✋

--I'm Backend Developer.
+I'm Backend Developer.
 Looking for a job

--Here are my contacts - phone: 8-999-105-21-45 // e-mail - pavelzhitenev@gmail.com
+Here are my contacts:  phone: 8-999-105-21-45 // email [pavelzhitenev@gmail.com](mailto:pavelzhitenev@gmail.com)

--My stack - JavaScript
+My stack - JavaScript

 <!--
 **Zhitik13/zhitik13** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.